ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 ## Application structure

-So far, the application is not very useful and it is a good time to change that.
-We will create a couple of React components and CKEditor 5 classes to bring some logic to the application.
+Nothing warms the heart of a developer like a good "Hello world!".
+But you probably agree that what we created is not the most useful application and it is time to change that.
+In the next chapters, we will create a couple of React components and CKEditor 5 classes to bring some real logic to the application.

 To keep some order in the project, we will put [CKEditor classes](#ckeditor-classes) in the `/ckeditor` directory and [React components](#react-components) in the `/react` directory.
 [Images and CSS styles](#styles-and-assets) will land in the `/assets` directory.
 By the time you are finished with this tutorial, the structure of the project should look as follows: